 There is no doubt, and I have to admit it, that during those first few days after my loss I was only thinking about me and what I was going to do, and did not give a thought to how this was affeceting my lovely neighbours.
 The Westerns, without a single thought for their own way of life, just took me in, fed me and made sure I had all I needed, even buying me a suit for the upcoming funeral; which I must add, was the first suit I ever had.

-ALL I hoped was that when Dad returned from abroad they were rewarded with some kind of recompense.
+All I hoped was that when Dad returned from abroad they were rewarded with some kind of recompense.
 All I know is that I will be eternally grateful to them for all their love.
 I can remember having about a month off work.
 How this came about, and who did all the arrangements for me and for the funeral, I will never know.
 Not having Dad around, it must have been some of my relatives, but I suspect the Westerns were involved with that also.

 Home alone